-However, there are also several opportunities that the local community and local board can take advantage of:
+However, there are also several opportunities that the local community and local board can take advantage

-- Auckland's only transit-oriented development, New Lynn, which is a major hub in Auckland's public transit network - active transport options and connections to support mode shift and reduce transport related carbon emissions - green space and mangroves which provide a wide range of ecosystem services (e.g. capture and store carbon) - several industrial and commercial areas providing an opportunity for employment close to home and a low carbon economy - signalled support from communities to enhance climate response - increase canopy cover on public land through tree planting - direction provided by the Whau local low carbon plan to support community climate action and build climate resilence.
+- active transport options and connections to support mode shift and reduce transport related carbon emissions - green space and mangroves which provide a wide range of ecosystem services (e.g. capture and store carbon) - several industrial and commercial areas providing an opportunity for employment close to home and a low carbon economy - signalled support from communities to enhance climate response - increase canopy cover on public land through tree planting - Whau local low carbon plan.